Required

-If you have been served with a protective order due to allegations of domestic violence, dating violence, sexual violence, repeat violence or stalking, it is best to seek skilled domestic violence attorneys as right away.
+If you have been served with a protective order due to allegations of domestic violence, dating violence, sexual violence, repeat violence, harassment, stalking, or cyberstalking, it is best to seek skilled domestic violence attorneys right away.
 In fact, the early involvement of an experienced lawyer can make a significant difference in the outcome of a protective order hearing.

 West Palm Beach protective order lawyers can help you mount a defense against any criminal charges stemming from allegations of violence and provide experienced representation at your hearing.